aelzeiny/guessing-goose/README.md

 ### Front-end
 Written in React + Typescript.
 In order to make the website responsive, all ML processing runs in the background with service-workers.
+For collaboration on the React framework and Typescript side of this project, I give credits to Amanda Liu.